2023 Most Popular Linguistics & Literature Master's Degree Schools in Florida

 The colleges and universities below are the most popular for comparative literature majors pursuing a master's degree.

-Our analysis found Florida Atlantic University to be the most popular school for linguistics and comparative literature students who want to pursue a master’s degree in Florida.
+Our 2023 rankings named Florida Atlantic University the most popular school in Florida for linguistics and comparative literature students working on their master’s degree.
 FAU is a very large public school located in the small city of Boca Raton.

 About 69% of the students majoring in comparative literature at the school are women while 31% are male.

-Out of the 4 schools in Florida that were part of this year’s ranking, University of South Florida - Main Campus landed the # 2 spot on the list.
-USF Tampa is a fairly large public school located in the city of Tampa.
+The in-demand master’s degree programs at University of South Florida - Main Campus helped the school earn the #2 place on this year’s ranking of the most popular linguistics and comparative literature schools in Florida.
+USF Tampa is a fairly large public school located in the large city of Tampa.

 Of the 7 students majoring in comparative literature at USF Tampa, 14% are male and 86% are female.